BLOG

 China's NEV sector faces a projected talent shortage of 1.03 million professionals, with 80% of that gap concentrated in after-sales services.
 Only 12% of China's 4 million automotive repair workers have received training in electric control systems, creating a massive bottleneck as NEV adoption accelerates.
 BYD alone aims to recruit 55,000 workers in Zhengzhou, reflecting the sheer scale of industry expansion under the 15th Five-Year Plan's green technology priorities.

 The intelligent driving engineering supply-demand ratio sits at just 0.38, meaning there are nearly three openings for every qualified candidate.
 An 85% shortage exists in high-voltage electrical and three-electric system certified technicians.
 Industry-academia partnerships are expanding rapidly, but the pace of workforce development still lags behind the rate of technology deployment.
-Understanding management team roles and responsibilities is critical for organizations scaling their NEV operations.
+Organizations scaling NEV operations need engineers who can bridge traditional automotive expertise with electric powertrain, battery management, and autonomous driving capabilities.

-Priority sub-skills include battery management systems, power electronics, EV charging infrastructure, autonomous driving systems, high-voltage electrical systems, and electrochemistry.
+Priority sub-skills include battery management systems, power electronics, EV charging infrastructure, autonomous driving systems, and high-voltage electrical systems.
 These capabilities are in high demand across the full automotive value chain.

 Cloud computing has the tightest labor market among China's technology sectors.
 Hays China reports a supply-demand ratio of just 0.27, meaning there are roughly four job openings for every qualified candidate.
 The 15th Five-Year Plan emphasizes growth in cloud computing and enterprise digital solutions, and MIIT's Scenario-based Reference Guide for Digital Transformation in Key Industries (September 2025) prioritizes cloud adoption across key manufacturing sectors.